National Safe Parents Organization

 LET'S WORK TOGETHER TO GET FEDERAL VAWA

-KAYDEN'S LAW ADOPTED IN YOUR STATE
+KAYDEN'S LAW ADOPTED IN YOUR

 Stand up for the safety of children across the U.S. (and beyond)